 Some Clients have established separate securities lending arrangements through their custodian.
 If a Client has entered into these arrangements, the Client and its custodian are responsible for adhering to the requirements of such arrangements, including ensuring that the securities or other assets in the Account are available for any securities lending transactions.
+We shall neither have nor accept any liability, authority or power to determine, or influence the determination, whether to loan any security in an Account or recall any security that has been lent from an Account by a Client or a Client's custodian.
 For Accounts that we actively manage, we execute transactions based on a number of factors, including market conditions and best execution, and generally do not consider factors relating to a Client's securities lending arrangements, such as whether the Client's custodian may need to recall securities on loan to settle the sales transactions.
 We have established policies and procedures in the event there is a loss or overdraft in connection with a transaction.
 Please refer to "Claims Process" in Item 12, which would include any loss relating to PIMCO's sale of a security that is not available in an Account due to such Client's securities lending activities.

 Certain PIMCO Funds engage in securities lending, as described in their respective offering documents.
+Please see "Government and Regulatory Risk" below.